 Coconut milk is a deliciously creamy alternative to dairy.
 While it’s available in most grocery stores, you can easily make your own.
-It lasts up to 5 days and is free of any additives.
+And homemade coconut milk is free of any additives.
+It even lasts up to 5 days!

 Homemade Coconut Milk